Search

 Conclusion

-The Cory punctatus is an excellent addition to any freshwater aquarium.
+The Corydora punctatus is an excellent addition to any freshwater aquarium.
 They are relatively low-maintenance and can help keep your tank clean.
 Be sure to provide them with plenty of hiding places and gravel or sand substrate so they can stay comfortable and healthy.
-With the proper Corydoras punctatus care and regular and successful breeding, your punctatus Cory catfish will thrive in your home aquarium for years to come!
+With the proper Cory punctatus care and regular and successful breeding, your punctatus Cory catfish will thrive in your home aquarium for years to come!

 You might also like